amirsharapov/aiocdp/README.md

+# PYCDP

+### ** STATUS: UNDER DEVELOPMENT **

-This library parses the Chrome DevTools Protocol JSON files and generates a thin wrapper around the API.
+This library will provide a thin, but functional wrapper around the Chrome DevTools Protocol.

-The goal of the generator is to generate production ready package releases on a consistent interval based on the latest spec.
+The library will be updated automatically on a regular interval to ensure that the latest version of the protocol is supported.

 ## Inspiration

-Heavy inspiration from the `python-chrome-devtools-protocol` package.
+Heavy inspiration comes from the `python-chrome-devtools-protocol` package.
-This package follows the same idea of generating the wrapper code from the JSON, but uses a different approach and adds additional features.
+This library follows the same idea (generating wrapper layer from the JSON spec), but uses a different approach and changes developer-facing interfaces.

 ## Internals:

 ### Generator

-- Python `requests` module for downloading the latest JSON files
+- Python `requests` module for downloading the latest JSON files (TODO)
 - Python `json` module for parsing the JSON
-- Custom algorithm to define dependencies between domains
-- Python `ast` module for code structure
+- Python `ast` module for code structure and generation
-- Custom algorithm to walk the AST tree and generate the files

 ### Package

-- Python `dataclass` decorator for mapped types
+- Python `dataclass` decorator for complex types
-- Python `typing` module for type hints and other goodies
+- Python `typing` module for type hints, enum literals, and other goodies

+### Releases

+- Github actions (or GitLab CI/CD - whichever is more cost effective) (TODO)